Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Exposed wood base looks refined Cushions can feel insulating in long sessions
+Exposed wood base looks refined Cushions can feel warm in long sessions

-Medium seat depth supports upright-to-reclined shifts Welting and seams can trap lint and crumbs
+Medium depth supports upright-to-reclined shifts Welting and seams trap lint and crumbs

-Sinuous spring support feels steady 90" length can overwhelm compact rooms
+Sinuous spring support feels steady 90-inch length can overwhelm compact rooms

-Cushion options allow tailoring feel Wood base shows scuffs if you kick it
+Cushion options help tailor the feel Wood base can show scuffs if it sits in a traffic path

 Details